Famous Conductor Jaap van Zweden Used Music To Teach His Autistic Son To SpeakC. Dixon

 They were thrilled.
 From there they began leaving out two words, then three — until eventually, Benjamin began to talk.

-In 1997, Jaap and Aaltje created the Papageno Foundation (named after the character Papageno from Mozart’s The Magic Flute) to support those with autism and their families.
+When Benjamin was still a child, Jaap and Aaltje created the Papageno Foundation (named after the character Papageno from Mozart’s The Magic Flute) to support those with autism and their families.

 “We wanted to come up with a playful name,” Aaltje told 60 Minutes.
 “Not medical, not serious, but playful.”

-The Papageno Foundation has grown a lot over the past couple decades.
-In 2015, the Van Zwedens opened the Papageno House in Amsterdam.
+The Papageno Foundation has grown a lot over the past couple of decades.
+Recently, the Van Zwedens opened the Papageno House in Amsterdam.
 It’s a place where young adults can have a safe space to go that is somewhere between living at home and living on their own.
 They have 12 boarders at a time (Benjamin is one of them), but autistic individuals can also come for the day to serve in the restaurant, learn culinary skills, engage in music therapy, participate in art therapy, and more.

 “What we actually wanted was not a house — which was a gated house,” Jaap explained, “but we wanted to have a house for special children, but in the middle of society, so they feel part of society.”